 Any student who completes a high school course may retake the course for a replacement grade.
 Eligible students may retake a portion of the course for credit recovery.
 Grades and credits for courses retaken will be treated as follows, for computing the GPA and WGPA: a) a course may be retaken, no matter the final grade; b) the highest of the grades received shall be entered on the student's transcript and shall be used for the purpose of computing GPA/WGPA; c) students may only replace a course with a course of the same or comparable course code, as authorized by the associate superintendent of Curriculum and Instructional Programs; or d) if space in a class is limited, students taking a course for the first time have priority for placement in the class over students retaking the course.
-Upon completion of the course, their official transcript and GPA/WGPA will reflect only the higher mark earned.
-Further information can be found in MCPS Regulation IKA-RA, Grading and Reporting, found at https://www.montgomeryschoolsmd. org/departments/policy/pdf/ikara.pdf and MCPS Regulation IKC-RA, Grade Point Averages (GPA) and Weighted Grade Point Averages (WGPA), found at www.montgomeryschoolsmd.org/departments/policy/pdf/ikcra. pdf, or by contacting the student's counselor or College and Career Readiness and Districtwide Programs, 240-740-3941.
+Upon completion of the course, their official transcript and GPA/ WGPA will reflect only the higher mark earned.
+Further information can be found in MCPS Regulation IKA-RA, Grading and Reporting, found at ww2.montgomeryschoolsmd.org/departments/policy/detail. aspx?recID=224&policyID=IKA-RA§ionID=9 and MCPS Regulation IKC-RA, Grade Point Averages (GPA) and Weighted Grade Point Averages (WGPA), found at ww2.montgomeryschoolsmd.org/departments/policy/ pdf/ikcra.pdf, or by contacting the student's counselor or College and Career Readiness and Districtwide Programs, 240-740-4000.